Frost1026/scrollcraft/components/configs/example_config.md

 # Config setup

-## File creation requirement
+## File creation for `configs` folder
 You just have to follow these steps, the rest will be handled programmatically:

 1. Create your wanted file that ends with `.json`
-2. Make sure your filename and path matches the one declared in said program
+2. Make sure your `filename and path` matches the one declared the program that intends to use said file
 3. Make sure the program have a function and variables that look like this:
     ``` js
     //Template for empty json file